griptape-ai/griptape/docs/griptape-framework/drivers/prompt-drivers.md

 agent.run("Blue sky at dusk.")
 ```

+!!! info
+    `response_format` and `seed` are unique to the OpenAI Chat Prompt Driver and Azure OpenAi Chat Prompt Driver.

 ### OpenAI Compatible

 Many services such as [LMStudio](https://lmstudio.ai/) and [OhMyGPT](https://www.ohmygpt.com/) provide OpenAI-compatible APIs.
 You can use the [OpenAiChatPromptDriver](../../reference/griptape/drivers/prompt/openai_chat_prompt_driver.md) to interact with these services.